-Our principal source of liquidity has been cash provided by operations and cash provided from our IPO which was completed on June 20, 2006.
+Our principal source of liquidity has been cash provided by operations and cash provided from our initial public offering (IPO) which was completed on June 20, 2006.
 The net proceeds from our IPO and the exercise of the over-allotment option by our IPO underwriters were approximately \$52.8 million, which enabled us to strengthen our balance sheet.
-Our cash, cash equivalents and marketable securities balance was \$94.9 million at June 30, 2008, a decrease of \$1.0 million as compared to the end of 2007.
-This decrease was due primarily to the repurchase of \$10.4 million of our common stock partially offset by \$9.5 million of cash provided by operating activities.
-We anticipate that our principal uses of cash in the future will be to fund the expansion of our business through both organic growth as well as possible acquisition activities, to continue repurchasing shares of our outstanding common stock under the terms of the stock repurchase program as outlined below, and to expand our customer base internationally.
-Uses of cash will include facility expansion, capital expenditures and working capital.
+Our cash, cash equivalents and marketable securities balance was \$73.3 million at September 30, 2008, a decrease of \$22.6 million as compared to the end of 2007.
+This decrease was due primarily to the repurchase of \$23.7 million of our common stock and the acquisition of Wisor for net cash of approximately \$17 million partially offset by \$18.1 million of cash provided by operating activities for the nine months ended September 30, 2008.
+We anticipate that our principal uses of cash in the future will be to fund the expansion of our business through both organic growth as well as possible acquisition activities and to expand our customer base internationally.
+Uses of cash will also include facility expansion, capital expenditures and working capital.

 On May 5, 2008, our board of directors authorized a stock repurchase program to purchase up to \$25 million of our outstanding common stock.
 The duration of the repurchase program is up to twelve months.
 Under the program, we may purchase shares of our common stock in the open market, through block trades or otherwise at prices deemed appropriate by us.
 The timing and amount of repurchase transactions under the program will depend on market conditions and corporate and regulatory considerations.
 The purchases will be funded from available working capital.
 The stock repurchase program may be suspended or discontinued at any time.
-As of June 30, 2008, we have been repurchased a total of 875 shares for an aggregate purchase price of approximately \$10.4 million.
-During July 2008, we repurchased a total of 500 shares at an aggregate purchase price of \$5.2 million.
+Under the program, we have repurchased a total of 2 million shares for an aggregate purchase price of approximately \$23.7 million.